Max Cutler

-Max Cutler is an American entrepreneur, creator, author and businessman best known for founding the podcast studio Parcast in 2016.
+Max Cutler is an American entrepreneur, media executive, businessman and author.
+He is the founder and Chief Executive Officer of PAVE Studios, an entertainment company he launched in 2024 that develops creator-led intellectual property across video, audio and live experiences.
+Cutler previously founded the podcast studio Parcast in 2016 and served as Vice President, Head of Talk Creator Content and Partnerships at Spotify.

 Spotify acquired Parcast in 2019.
+The company disclosed initial consideration of approximately $56 million in its quarterly financial filings, with additional contingent consideration of up to $53 million payable over three years, and the Financial Times reported the total deal value at more than $100 million.

+At Spotify, Cutler led the division responsible for identifying, recruiting and overseeing exclusive deals with major audio creators, including Joe Rogan (The Joe Rogan Experience), Alex Cooper (Call Her Daddy), Dax Shepard (Armchair Expert), Ashley Flowers (Crime Junkie) and Emma Chamberlain (Anything Goes).

 Max Cutler has been featured on Fortune 40 Under 40, The 40(ish) Most Powerful People in Podcasting, Forbes 30 Under 30, and The Hollywood Reporter's 35 Rising Executives Under 35 lists.
 In 2023, Cutler stepped down from Spotify.

 Early life

 Cutler was born and raised in Los Angeles, California.
 He attended Viewpoint School, a nondenominational school in Calabasas, California.
 He earned a bachelor's degree in finance and entrepreneurship from the University of Arizona in 2013.

 Cutler's father, Ron Cutler, is a veteran radio broadcaster who went by the name Ron Diamond.
 Ron started Cutler Productions, a radio syndication company in the 1980s.
 Max has cited his father as having a huge influence on his career and life.

 Career

+Parcast

 In June 2016, Max Cutler and his father founded the podcasting Studio Parcast without outside investment.
 While he has cited podcast Serial by Sarah Koenig as an inspiration, his vision was to consistently produce high-quality content across various genres.
 In the latter half of 2021, Parcast ventured into limited-run investigative series, including podcasts Imposters and Revelations (with Blumhouse Productions).
 At its peak, Parcast achieved over 1 billion downloads, employed a team of over 120 staff and produced more than 140 shows weekly in eight different languages.
 Cutler is known for creating and producing podcasts like Conspiracy Theories, Supernatural, Horoscope Today and International Infamy.

-On April 1, 2019, Spotify acquired Parcast for $56 million.
-Cutler would become Spotify’s VP, head of creator content and partnerships, responsible for deals and partnerships.
+On April 1, 2019, Spotify acquired Parcast in what was reported at the time as one of the largest acquisitions in podcasting.
+The Financial Times, citing a source close to the negotiations, reported a deal worth more than $100 million in cash plus future earn-outs.Spotify’s subsequent SEC filings disclosed initial consideration of approximately $56 million, with maximum potential contingent consideration of a further $53 million over three years.
+The transaction was reported as largest single deal within Spotify’s $400 million to $500 million podcast acquisition program that year.